vladak/weather/README.md

 ## Lessons learned

-- with brand new ENS160 sensor (powered for the first time) it is necessary to wait for cca one hour before it is ready to use: https://forums.adafruit.com/viewtopic.php?p=1047569#p1047569
+- with brand new ENS160 sensor (powered for the first time) it is necessary to wait for multiple hours before it is ready to use: https://forums.adafruit.com/viewtopic.php?p=1047569#p1047569